pcda17/pcda17.github.io/week-03.md

    artwork_table=[]
 ```

-Then we create a file stream object `o` that points to our spreadsheet, including the argument `rU` to specify that we’ll be reading the file and expecting text.
+Then we create a file stream object `o` that points to our spreadsheet, including the argument `r` to specify that we’ll be reading the file and expecting text.
 We pass our file object to `csv`’s constructor function and assign the new reader object to `mydata`.

 ```python
    second_csv = open(artwork_path,'rU')